 About the Department of Philosophy at King's College London

-the history of philosophy, including Indian philosophy (we are one of the few philosophy departments in the UK who can claim to cover the entire history of philosophy, from the presocratics through to the foundations of twentieth century analytic philosophy and beyond)
+- the history of philosophy, including Indian philosophy (we are one of the few philosophy departments in the UK who can claim to cover the entire history of philosophy, from the presocratics through to the foundations of twentieth century analytic philosophy and beyond)

-philosophy of mind and psychology
+- philosophy of mind and psychology

-philosophy of language and linguistics
+- philosophy of language and linguistics

-metaphysics and philosophy of science
+- metaphysics, epistemology and philosophy of science

-ethics and political philosophy
+- moral and political philosophy

-The Department of Philosophy is also firmly committed to excellence in teaching, offering a wide range of programmes at undergraduate and postgraduate level, including specialist, research-led MA programmes in the philosophy of psychology, the history of philosophy, the philosophy of medicine, and language and cognition.
+The Department of Philosophy is firmly committed to excellence in teaching, offering a wide range of programmes at undergraduate and postgraduate level, including specialist, research-led MA programmes in the philosophy of psychology, the history of philosophy, the philosophy of medicine, and language and cognition.

 Links and partnerships

-We also offer a range of exchange programmes that allow our students at all levels to study for part of their degrees at our partner universities in North America and elsewhere while paying King's tuition fees.
+We also offer a range of exchange programmes (including the Norman Malcolm fellowship) that allow our students at all levels to study for part of their degrees at our partner universities in North America and elsewhere while paying King's tuition fees.

 Everybody in our community, from the academic staff to our visiting fellows and in particular the student body, plays an active role in the life of the Department.